georlav/recipeapi/README.md

 ### Swagger Docs
 You can view swagger docs after running the app here [http://127.0.0.1:8080/swagger/index.html](http://127.0.0.1:8080/swagger/index.html)

-To generate/update swagger docs project uses https://github.com/swaggo/swag you can install the cli using the following command
+Project is using [swaggo/swag](https://github.com/swaggo/swag) to generate/update swagger docs you can install the cli using the following command
 ```bash
 go get github.com/swaggo/swag/cmd/swag
 ```